PBN Lab vs Domain Reanimator v/s DomCop v/s Domain Hunter Gatherer

 - The Majestic metrics (on which I rely rather heavily) were only found for a handful of domains and were wildly inaccurate.
 So I had to use my Majestic API units to get metrics for all domains that the software found. (which turned out to be quite costly as it found thousands of domains without any backlinks).

 - No way to make out how many pages were crawled in a day, nor any details on how many pages were crawled for a specific website.
+This was probably done to make the interface simpler, but for a control freak like myself who needs to know how well the crawlers are working, it was pretty frustrating.
+That said, this should be a simple thing for the owners of this tool to add.

 I signed up for the Domain Reanimator Professional plan while I still had an active PBN Lab subscription.
 I did not find too many domains here, so I canceled after one month was over.
 I did not find the software as easy to use as PBN Lab.
 A unique selling point for this software was the "Reanimator" feature - where you can reanimate websites from the wayback archives.
 However, almost all the reanimations done, were incomplete (broken images or missing pages from what I saw in the wayback crawler) I don't use the wayback content as I find it too risky, so the feature was not that useful to me anyways.